arseniiv/arseniiv-math/README.md

 ## Import

 So far you can get this thing from here only.
-Clone this repo and compile, and export `module info.arseniiv.math "0.1.1"` somewhere.
+Clone this repo and compile, and export `module name.arseniiv.math "0.1.2"` somewhere.
 At the moment, this module contains three packages:

-### Common stuff in `info.arseniiv.math`
+### Common stuff in `name.arseniiv.math`

 Now there is just `tau` (τ = 2π) and value of 1° in radians you can use to sensibly denote degree angle values: